Are you aware of what the boating laws in Michigan are?

-For those individuals that were arrested for boating under the influence for a first time is considered a misdemeanor.
+For those individuals that were arrested for boating under the influence for the first time is considered a misdemeanor.
 However, if a person is arrested and convicted three times, they can be guilty of a felony.
-To operate on Michigan water, you have already consent to taking a test for drugs and alcohol if arrested by law enforcement.
+To operate on Michigan water, you have already consented to take a test for drugs and alcohol if arrested by law enforcement.

 Enforcement of Boating Laws in Michigan